Nodal sets of Laplace eigenfunctions: estimates of the Hausdorff measure in dimension two and three: Estimates of the nodal sets of eigenfunctions

 In \cite{DF1} this estimate is applied on the scale $\lambda^{-1/4}$: for any square $q$ on $M$ with side $\sim \lambda^{-1/4}$ one can consider a function $u(\lambda^{-1/4} x)$ and apply the estimate with $\Gamma \sim \lambda^{1/2}$ (using that the doubling index for any cube is bounded by $C\lambda^{1/2}$) to see that $H^{n-1}(\{u=0\}\cap q) \leq C \lambda^{1/4}$.
 Summing the estimates over such cubes covering $M$, one has $H^1(\{u=0\})\le C\lambda^{3/4}$.

-However a combinatorial argument will show that very few cubes with side $\sim \lambda^{-1/4}$ have doubling index comparable to $ \lambda^{1/2}$, in fact, most of the cubes have significantly smaller doubling index.
-We are going to refine the global length estimate via combining the combinatorial argument and the Donnelly-Fefferman estimate on various scales. \begin{lemma} Let $B$ be a geodesic ball on the surface with isothermal coordinates and let $q$ be a square in $B$ with side-length $\sim \lambda^{-1/4}$.
+However a combinatorial argument will show that very few cubes with side $\sim \lambda^{-1/4}$ have doubling indices comparable to $ \lambda^{1/2}$, in fact, most of the cubes have significantly smaller doubling indices.
+We are going to refine the global length estimate via combining the combinatorial argument and the Donnelly-Fefferman estimate on various scales. \begin{lem} Fix a geodesic ball $B$ on the surface with isothermal coordinates and let $q$ be a square in $B$ with side-length $\sim \lambda^{-1/4}$.
 Then